How to Cook Quinoa:

 Boil a pot of water with 1 vegetable stock cube.
-Pan-fry the mushroom mix in a hot pan, salt and pepper.
+Pan-fry the mushroom mix in a hot pan, salt, and pepper.

 In another pan, saute the minced garlic clove and chiseled shallot.
-Add the Trio of quinoa, cook 4 minutes.
+Add the Trio of quinoa, cook for 4 minutes.
 Deglaze with white wine.
 After evaporation, add your stock to height, then cook until evaporated.
 Repeat until your quinoa is cooked.
 Add mushroom mix.
 At the last moment, add the parmesan and cream.
 Season with salt and pepper.
 If your risotto is too compact, add a little broth to a good smooth rendering.

 Using a mandoline, make thin slices of zucchini.
-Put them in a bowl with lemon, olive oil, salt, pepper and Espelette pepper.
+Put them in a bowl with lemon, olive oil, salt, pepper, and Espelette pepper.

 Do rehydrate shiitake for 25 minutes in simmering water.
 Cut off the tail of the mushrooms.
 Mix all ingredients for the tempura and set aside 30 minutes in the refrigerator.
 Do heat oil in a pan, dip the shiitake in tempura and in oil.
 Let brown.
 Book.